aritra90/TeraPCA/Readme.md

 *power*: For faster computations and avoid fetching the matrix from memory repeatedly.
 Default is 1.

 *filewrite*: Boolean flag, when set to 1 will write two files with the singular values and the singular vectors, respectively.
-(Default is 0)
+Default is 0.

 *print*: If print is set to 2, print details about convergence and matrix computations.
 Default is 1.